ankddev/codewars-api-rs/README.md

     <a href="https://github.com/ankddev/codewars-api-rs/actions/workflows/test.yml"><img src="https://github.com/ankddev/codewars-api-rs/actions/workflows/test.yml/badge.svg" alt="Test status"/></a>
 </div>

-Full-featured crate to interact with Codewars API.
-Check [official documentation](https://dev.codewars.com/) for more information about API.
 > [!NOTE]
 > At this moment, Codewars API is [minimal and inconsistent](https://dev.codewars.com/#introduction).
 > So, you can't to do some things with API and this crate